-15.10 Labels applied to containers, equipment or premises should be clear, unambiguous and in the company's agreed format.
-It is often helpful in addition to the wording on the labels to use colours to indicate status (e.g. quarantined, accepted, rejected, clean).

-15.11 All finished drug products should be identified by labelling, as required by section 8.1(k)of the Drugs and Related Substances Regulation of 2005, bearing at least the following information:

-(a) the name of the drug product;
+- 15.10 Labels applied to containers, equipment or premises should be clear, unambiguous and in the company's agreed format.
+It is often helpful in addition to the wording on the labels to use colours to indicate status (e.g. quarantined, accepted, rejected, clean). - 15.11 All finished medicines should be identified by labelling, as required by the national legislation, bearing at least the following information: - (a) the name of the medicines;

-(b) a list of the active ingredients (if applicable, with the INNs), showing the amount of each present and a statement of the net contents (e.g. number of dosage units, weight, volume);

-© the batch number assigned by the manufacturer;

-(d) the expiry date in an uncoded form;

-(e) any special storage conditions or handling precautions that may be necessary;

-(f) directions for use, and warnings and precautions that may be necessary;

-(g) the name and address of the manufacturer or the company or the person responsible for placing the product on the market.

-(h) the schedule category as prescribed by the regulations

-15.12 For reference standards, the label and/or accompanying document should indicate potency or concentration, date of manufacture, expiry date, date the closure is first opened, storage conditions and control number, as appropriate.
+- (b) a list of the active ingredients (if applicable, with the INN), showing the amount of each present and a statement of the net contents (e.g. number of dosage units, weight, volume); - (c) the batch number assigned by the manufacturer; - (d) the expiry date in an uncoded form; - (e) any special storage conditions or handling precautions that may be necessary; - (f) directions for use, and warnings and precautions that may be necessary; - (g) the name and address of the manufacturer or the company or the person responsible for placing the product on the market. - 15.12 For reference standards, the label and/or accompanying document should indicate potency or concentration, date of manufacture, expiry date, date the closure is first opened, storage conditions and control number, as appropriate.